-From the Bay Area, Allie Cannington is a white, Jewish, Queer, Disabled activist and organizer.
+From the Bay Area, Allie Cannington is a white, jewish, queer, disabled activist and organizer.
 Since gaining access to movements for disability rights and justice over ten years ago, Allie has organized people with disabilities on local, state, and national levels, always centering on people with disabilities who live at the margins, including LGBTQIA, Black, Indigenous, people of color, low/no income, and youth with disabilities.
-As Manager of Advocacy and Organizing, Allie leads The Kelsey’s field-building efforts to increase Disabled participation and leadership across housing policy and practice.
-Allie also spearheads community engagement initiatives for our housing pipeline and convenes and mobilizes people with disabilities and allies to advance disability-forward and equitable housing solutions.
+As Senior Manager, Allie leads The Kelsey’s policy and advocacy efforts to advance disability-forward housing solutions at the state and federal levels.
+As Allie also spearheads community engagement initiatives for our housing pipeline, they work to ensure that the change we create is co-led by diverse and multiply marginalized disabled people.
 Within and outside of The Kelsey, Allie’s work is ultimately dedicated to unveiling everyone’s proximity to disability and to fueling justice movements that are intersectional, sustainable, and intergenerational.

 What part of The Kelsey’s mission are you proudest to be part of / support?

 It’s hard to pinpoint just one part of The Kelsey’s mission that I am most proud of, but a core element to our work is to co-create disability-forward housing solutions for people with and without disabilities.
 As a disabled person, I’m proud to be a part of a team that is grounded in partnership across disability and ability, truly emphasizing that we are stronger together than apart.
 Additionally, our dual mission approach to creating on-the-ground housing (a model that has never been done before) that directly informs our policy and organizing, and vice versa, strategically positions us to create the necessary cultural and policy change so that more affordable, accessible, and inclusive housing can become the norm.